farhankhalidkayani/farhankhalidkayani/README.md

 # 💫 About Me:
 I am a dedicated BSIT student at the University of Education, Lahore, with a passion for software development.
-I have a solid foundation in programming, having completed courses in Programming Fundamentals (PF) and Object-Oriented Programming (OOP) ,I have learned C, C++, Python, HTML, CSS ,JavaScript, Bootstrap, NodeJs, ExpressJs, EJS, MongoDB, Mongoose ODM, Java, SQL .
+I have a solid foundation in programming, having completed courses in Programming Fundamentals (PF) and Object-Oriented Programming (OOP) ,I have learned C, C++, Python, HTML, CSS ,JavaScript, Bootstrap, Django , SQL .
 I am eager to apply my knowledge in real-world projects and am constantly seeking opportunities to grow and contribute to the tech community.<br>

 ## 🌐 Socials: